Albert Pierrepoint: War-related executions

 During the Second World War Pierrepoint hanged 15 German spies, as well as US servicemen found guilty by courts martial of committing capital crimes in England.
-In December 1941, he executed the German spy Karel Richter at Wandsworth prison.
+In December 1941 he executed the German spy Karel Richter at Wandsworth Prison.
 When Pierrepoint entered the condemned man's cell for the hanging, Richter stood up, threw aside one of the guards and charged headfirst at the stone wall.
 Stunned momentarily, he rose and shook his head.
 After Richter struggled with the guards, Pierrepoint managed to get the leather strap around Richter's wrists.
 He burst the leather strap from eye-hole to eye-hole and was free again.
 After another struggle, the strap was wrapped tightly around his wrists.
 He was brought to the scaffold where a strap was wrapped around his ankles, followed by a cap and noose.
 Just as Pierrepoint pushed the lever, Richter jumped up with bound feet.
 As Richter plummeted through the trapdoor, Pierrepoint could see that the noose had slipped, but it became stuck under Richter's nose.
 Despite the unusual position of the noose, the prison medical officer determined that it was an instantaneous, clean death.
 Writing about the execution in his memoirs, Pierrepoint called it "my toughest session on the scaffold during all my career as an executioner".
 The broken strap was given to Pierrepoint as a souvenir; he used it occasionally for what he thought were meaningful executions.

 In August 1943 Pierrepoint married Anne Fletcher after a courtship of five years.
-He did not tell her about his role of executioner until a few weeks after the nuptials, when he was flown to Gibraltar to hang two saboteurs; on his return he explained the reason for his absence and she accepted it, saying that she had known about his second job all along, after hearing gossip locally.
+He did not tell her about his role of executioner until a few weeks after the nuptials when he was flown to Gibraltar to hang two saboteurs; on his return he explained the reason for his absence and she accepted it, saying that she had known about his second job all along, after hearing gossip locally.

 In late 1945, following the liberation of the Bergen-Belsen concentration camp and the subsequent trial of the camp's officials and functionaries, Pierrepoint was sent to Hamelin, Germany to carry out the executions of eleven of those sentenced to death, plus two other German war criminals convicted of murdering an RAF pilot in the Netherlands in March 1945.
-He disliked any publicity connected to his role and was unhappy that his name had been announced to the press by General Sir Bernard Montgomery.
+He disliked any publicity connected to his role and was unhappy that his name had been announced to the press by Field Marshal Sir Bernard Montgomery.
 When he flew to Germany, he was followed across the airfield by the press, which he described as being "as unwelcome as a lynch mob".
 He was given the honorary military rank of lieutenant colonel and, on 13 December, he first executed the women individually, then the men two at a time.
 Pierrepoint travelled several times to Hamelin, and between December 1948 and October 1949 he executed 226 people, often over 10 a day, and on several occasions groups of up to 17 over 2 days.